-Sarina Saul-Hassam - Chief Operating Officer (Resident) - appointed on 21 April 2021
+Sarina Saul-Hassam - Chief Operating Officer - Maternity leave from 27 September 2022 to 13 February 2023

 Mrs. Sarina Saul-Hassam has been with HSBC Group for 18 years and was the Regional CMB Chief Administration Officer for ASP based in Hong Kong prior joining Mauritius as COO.
 Sarina has got rich experience that in having undertaken a variety of transformation and leadership roles within Commercial Banking and Wealth & Personal Banking across country (UK and Indonesia), regional and global roles.
 Sarina graduated from the University of Manchester with a B.Sc.(Hons) Degree in Financial Services.
 She is passionate about leading Diversity & Inclusion with a key focus on creating career development opportunities in an inclusive and accessible way.